 You’ve made the big decision to create your most confident and healthy smile.
 Now you are probably wondering what that will entail.
-Our experienced orthodontists in Cary and Raleigh will partner with you to create a treatment plan that fits your lifestyle during your free initial consultation.
+Our experienced orthodontists in Raleigh will partner with you to create a treatment plan that fits your lifestyle during your free initial consultation.

 Braces have come a long way and are no longer unattractive metal brackets.
 Today your orthodontic treatment plan will be tailored to your style preferences and involve a treatment plan that gets you the fastest results possible, comfortably and affordably.

 There are three types of braces available for orthodontic treatment.
 Each treatment type involves specific compliance requirements and treatment timelines.

 Traditional braces are the most common type and are more comfortable today than ever before.
 They are made of surgical grade stainless steel.
 With stainless-steel braces, you have the option of adding colored elastics (rubber bands) to show off your personal style or support your favorite team.

 Invisalign is a series of practically invisible, removable, and comfortable BPA-free acrylic trays that straighten your teeth like braces.
 Because the aligners are removable, you can eat and drink what you want while in treatment, plus brushing and flossing are less difficult.
 The aligners are more comfortable than metal or ceramic braces.
 However, Invisalign can only correct certain problems.
 When you have your free consultation with Dr. Walton or Dr. Maready, they will discuss if Invisalign is a treatment option for you.